getredash/redash/CONTRIBUTING.md

 # Contributing Guide

-Thank you for taking the time to contribute! :tada::+1:
+Thank you for taking the time for your valuable contribution! :tada::+1:

 The following is a set of guidelines for contributing to Redash.
 These are guidelines, not rules, please use your best judgement and feel free to propose changes to this document in a pull request.